muratk5n/thirdwave/en/README.md

 ---

-"The German government has announced that it intends to transfer hydrogen production technology to countries in Africa.
+Reuters: "The German government has announced that it intends to transfer hydrogen production technology to countries in Africa.
 This strategy is meant to work with Germany’s strategy to eliminate its reliance on coal and nuclear energy.
 To replace nuclear and coal, Germany will have to import about 40 to 60 percent of the H2 it will need...
 The announcement was made by an official from the German government who explained the country’s intentions just ahead of a meeting between the European Union and the African Union that took place in Brussels"

 ---